schuhmm3/infopipeline/README.md

 Parsing the xml is done with a DOM parser, with the use of Xpath expressions to retrieve the elements.
 Also we use JAXB mappings to extract the application-reference part as an object.
-I choose this approach because judging from the size of the files there is no problem in parsing them to memory and it is easier to manipulate, if that was a problem we could try using Stax (streaming) for example.
+I chose this approach because judging from the size of the files there is no problem in parsing them to memory and it is easier to manipulate, if that was a problem we could try using Stax (streaming) for example.
 Also the code is structured in such way that we could switch the parser implementations if we want to try another library.

 Inserts in Mongo are done using the java objects.